Shoot (botany)

-In botany, a plant shoot consists of any plant stem together with its appendages, leaves and lateral buds, flowering stems, and flower buds.
+In botany, a plant shoot consists of any plant stem together with its appendages like leaves, lateral buds, flowering stems, and flower buds.
 The new growth from seed germination that grows upward is a shoot where leaves will develop.
 In the spring, perennial plant shoots are the new growth that grows from the ground in herbaceous plants or the new stem or flower growth that grows on woody plants.

 In everyday speech, shoots are often synonymous with stems.
 Stems, which are an integral component of shoots, provide an axis for buds, fruits, and leaves.